A Nuclear Interferometer for Ultra-Light Dark Matter Detection: Possible Realisations

 where is the velocity of the faster half of the wavepacket at the end of the beamsplitter sequence relative to the slower half and $m_{\textnormal{Th}}$ denotes the mass of the thorium ion.
 We select $T$ such that $\Delta z_{\textnormal{max}} \sim L$.

 We model our space-based instrument on the design considered in Refs. \cite{Graham:2016plp,PhysRevLett.110.171102,Graham:2017pmn,Tino:2019tkb,AEDGE:2019nxb}, comprising two satellites in medium Earth orbit separated by a distance of 4.4$\times 10^7$\,m along a single line-of-sight.
 We take the conservative assumption that the region over which the ions are interrogated is confined to within the interior of the satellites.
 This constrains the maximum wavepacket separation during the interferometric sequence, $v_n T$, to be less than $\sim$ 1\,m \cite{Graham:2017pmn,Graham:2016plp}.
 Whilst this inequality is linear in both $T$ and $n$, we note that due to the dependence of the ion flux and thus the shot-noise spectral density on $T$, it is preferable to deploy larger $n$.
 We select $n$ and $T$ to satisfy this inequality, accounting for the fact that $n$ should be even and that the total duration of the interferometer sequence should exceed the total time taken for the (sequentially fired) laser pulses to traverse the baseline, i.e. $2T > (4n-1)L/c$, where $c$ is the speed of light.
 Whilst the parameters used in our forecasts are representative of the reach that could be attained in such an experiment we note that further optimisation could be performed if one had a particular signal or region of parameter space in mind.
 Although more ambitious space-based designs in which the interrogation takes place exterior to the satellite allowing for wavepacket separations on the order of $\sim 100$\,m have been proposed \cite{Dimopoulos:2008sv}, this removes the possibility of applying magnetic shielding and would thus leave the ions subject to uncontrollable electric and magnetic fields.
 This would likely be a major source of gradiometer phase noise which is exacerbated by the large interrogation times associated with this set-up\footnote{As will be discussed in due course, the gradiometer phase shift induced by electromagnetic field noise scales with $T^2$.} and we therefore deem such a design unsuitable and do not consider it further.
+For both the terrestrial and space-based designs we set $S_\textnormal{n}$ to be consistent with Eq.~\ref{eq:noise}, accounting for the fact that one must have both $N_{\textnormal{s}} = 1$ ions per shot and $\Delta t \geq 2T $.